Never Eat These Snacks Late at Night

 Sure, a glass of wine will mellow you out—it is a depressant.
-But booze has been shown to decrease rapid eye movement (REM) sleep, and that interferes with your sleep quality so that you wake up feeling less rested, warns Libby Mills, RD, a culinary nutrition consultant in Philadelphia.
-Additionally, research has linked binge drinking with insomnia.
+But booze has been shown to decrease rapid eye movement (REM) sleep, and that interferes with your sleep quality so that you wake up feeling less rested, warns Libby Mills, a registered dietitian and culinary nutrition consultant in Philadelphia.

 It’s zero calories and soothing—what’s not to love?
 But black, green and white teas—as well as chai—all contain caffeine.
 Even if you stick to an herbal tea like chamomile, you have to make sure not to add sweeteners—they contribute to cavities—or lemon, which has diuretic properties.
 “A brew of herb water and a diuretic—no matter how slight—adds up to an undesirable journey to the bathroom sometime in the night,” says Mills.

 It’s the classic movie-watching snack, but even when you hold the extra butter, there’s a good reason to savour this whole-grain snack earlier in the day: salt.
 “Before bed, I don’t eat anything too salty because it will make me thirsty in the night,” says Debbie Petitpain, RD, spokesperson for the Academy of Nutrition and Dietetics.
 Salted nuts and MSG-laden food can have a similar effect.

 Here’s what happens to your body when you eat too much salt.